digimakergo/doc/tutorial/basic-concepts.md

 ### Location content and non-location content
 Digimaker has 2 types of content:

 1) content which has a location, eg. article, news, blog.
-Those contents may need location to identify where they are, a unique id(locaiton id), and may have multiple locations for one content(eg.article).
+Those contents may need location to identify where they are, a unique id(locaiton id), setting visibility&priority, permission based on location, and may have multiple locations for one content(eg.article).

 2) content which doesn't have a location, eg. image, video, customzied content like certificates.
 They don't need location to identify themself, and they are very close to a normal database table.